KrauseFx/krausefx.com/data.md

           <li>60% more time spent with friends IRL</li>

           <li>55% more dancing, when going out</li>

+          <li>45% more likely to have a headache, due to drinking alcohol the night before</li>

           <li>25% less gym visits, mostly due to family gatherings and not being in the city</li>